F4 (band): 2001–2004: Musical venture, Meteor Rain, and Fantasy 4ever

-2007–08: Waiting for You and name change to JVKV
+2007–2009: Waiting for You and name change to JVKV

 On April 29, 2007, Meteor Garden producer Angie Chai announced that the group would no longer be known as F4.
 The change in name stemmed from copyright-related issues.
 Japanese publisher Shueisha, who owns the copyright to Hana Yori Dango allowed the group to use F4 as its band name in 2001.
 However, as Japan had filmed and aired its own live action versions of the popular manga, with its own cast of four, the publisher felt that there may be confusion over the name in different countries.
 Due to this conflict, the group was renamed JVKV using the first initials of each of the group's members.
 According to the producer, the members are listed in the new name by the order of their birth dates from oldest to youngest, thus Vanness Wu's name appears before Vic Chou's.

 Despite rumours of disbanding, JVKV released their third album, Waiting For You, on December 28, 2007.
 Their third album still bore the name F4, not JVKV.
-F4 were the first foreign artists to hold 7 consecutive concerts in Japan.
+F4 were the first foreign artists to hold 7 consecutive concerts in Japan, which attracted around 80,000 people.
+The individual members of the group developed solo careers in both acting and music.
+Three of them appeared in Wish To See You Again, starring Chou and Chu, while Wu made a few guest appearances in a few episodes.
+Due to scheduling conflicts, Yan did not star in the series; his part was played by Kingone Wang.
+Yan filmed a series in Taiwan alongside Wu Chun of Fahrenheit and Show Lo, called Hot Shot otherwise known as 篮球火 which was released in the Summer 2008.